 [In your email], you ask a great question, and it’s the same question that I asked at the meetings at the 2007 GA.
 Here’s the question: So when have we told our Affiliates, if they seem to us merely self-serving, how they should better serve the Association as a whole?
 What have we told them, other than "go away"?

+A mission of the UUA should be precisely to enable our independent groups to be more effective in projecting their concerns into the congregations.
 It’s not appropriate for the UUA Board to try to maintain relationships with 80+ affiliates, particularly since many of the IAs aren’t really interested in relationships with the Board.
 It’s not an appropriate use of UUA staff to have them use the funds provided by congregations to resource 80+ affiliates.
 Each affiliate doesn’t appear to be asking for much, but taken in the aggregate, it’s overwhelming.
 In the meetings at the 2007 GA I asked – to be honest, I begged – some groups of affiliates to organize themselves so that we could better support them.
 For example, the large number of single-issue social justice affiliates masks the fact that we don’t adequately support social justice ministry.
 If there were a council of social justice affiliates defining common interests, we could begin to address the common functions of a social justice ministry such as promotion and training.
 Such a council also meets the criteria that the UUA Board established for IAs.
 Such a council begins to be an interesting partner, not just for the UUA, but for other groups like the UUSC.
 The possibilities are amazing and limitless and worthy, but leaders of most of our former IAs chose to spend their 90 minutes with me and, more importantly, each other, explaining how they have nothing in common with any other group of Unitarian Universalists.
 It’s a failure of imagination that’s tragic.

 The GA Planning Committee has dreamed aloud of a kind of conference of religious traditions day at GA: imagine a GA Saturday where every workshop is a worship service or spiritual practice group.
 The Planning Committee doesn’t have the bandwidth to do this with a dozen IAs.
 It’s not just providing the space, it’s building the relationships between the Planning Committee and the groups, and between the groups.
 Imagine brochures in every congregation outlining “spiritual paths in UUism” or “celebrating our sources”.
 At the 2007 GA meeting the leader of one former IA laid out this vision to the other groups, and was almost shouted down.
 The discussion returned to the comfortable topic of the bone-headedness of the UUA Board, and her idea curled up and died on the floor while I watched.
 It’s a failure of imagination that’s staggering.

 At GAs 2008 and 2009, the rubber is really meeting the road.
 If the UUA Board had done nothing about IAs, there would still have been many IAs without workshops at GA 2008.
 The Ft.
 Lauderdale convention center did not have enough rooms to accommodate the many IA workshops.
 Here is the trend throughout the industry; convention centers are being built or renovated for a different conference style – small breakout rooms are being replaced with larger meeting rooms.
+Salt Lake City has more rooms than Ft.
+Lauderdale, but in 2009 the GA Planning Committee is moving UU University into GA programming space.

 In the fall of 2003, we surveyed congregational presidents to find out what they needed from the Association that would make the greatest difference to their leadership.
 Over 80% responded that leadership development for lay leaders was the place where they most struggled.
 UU University was designed to respond to this need.
 The hundreds of leaders who attended UU University in 2006, 2007, and 2008 had to come to GA early and pay extra.
 In 2009, the programming that our congregational leaders have requested is finally part of their General Assembly.
 It’s taken five years, but we are making General Assembly the meeting that the elected leaders of our member congregations tell us they need.
 With the 2009 GA, the choice is very clear: we can provide the programming that our congregational leaders tell us they attend, or the programming that former independent affiliates want to provide.

+I don’t just support the UUA board’s choice.
+I celebrate it, and I’m grateful that the Board tackled this as a governance issue rather than simply waiting until the IAs were squeezed out by space considerations, because it’s really about the relationships, not the space.
 Thanks for your questions and concerns, [name removed].
 I’m grateful for the opportunity to lay this all out.
 I’ve copied your trustee (since you mentioned that you spoke with her) and I’ll be sharing my reply with some other folks who are thinking about and working on this issue.
 The Board just approved a new independent affiliate, and some board members are working with other former IAs on their journeys.
 I hold out hope that the social justice groups, in particular, will organize.
 There is so much opportunity not just for the IAs, but for our congregations.
 I remain optimistic that with continued work and care, we’ll arrive at a better place as an Association.

-Gini Courter, Moderator/Chief Governance Officer Unitarian Universalist Association
+In faith and hope, Gini Courter, Moderator/Chief Governance Officer Unitarian Universalist Association

 Amen.
 Though I am empathetic and apologetic to all IA members who felt devalued by this process, I too think it is time for imagination rather than pining for what was not working -- and is gone.